MerosCrypto/Meros/docs/RPC/Eventual/Merit.md

     - `miner`  (string)
     - `amount` (string)

+### `getTotalMerit`

+`getTotalMerit` replies with the total amount of Merit in existence.
+It takes in zero arguments and the result is an int of the total amount of Merit.

+### `getLiveMerit`

+`getLiveMerit` replies with the amount of live Merit in existence.
+It takes in zero arguments and the result is an int of the amount of live Merit.

 ### `getMerit`

 `getMerit` replies with a Merit Holder's Merit.
 It takes in one argument.
 - Merit Holder (string)

-The result is an int of the Merit Holder's Merit.
+The result is an object, as follows:
+- `live`  (bool)
+- `merit` (int)

 ### `getBlockTemplate`

 `getBlockTemplate` replies with a template for mining a Block.
-It takes in zero arguments and replies with a string of the Block, without a proof.
+It takes in an array, with a variable length, of objects, each as follows:
+- `miner`  (string): BLS Public Key of the Miner.
+- `amount` (int):    Amount of Merit to give this miner.

+The amount of Merit given to every miner must equal 100.

+The result is an object, as follows:
+- `header` (string)
+- `body`   (string)

-Mining the Block occurs by hashing it with an 8-byte left padded nonce, despite the proof only being 4 bytes.
-Once mined, it can be published with the 4-byte proof appended to the template, via `merit_publishBlock` (see below).
+Mining the Block occurs by hashing the header with an 8-byte left padded proof, despite the proof only being 4 bytes.
+Once mined, it can be published by appending the 4-byte proof to the header, appending the body to the completed header, and then calling `merit_publishBlock` (see below).

 ### `publishBlock`